AbdullahDaniyal/Resident-Complaint-Portal-in-Java/README.md

 ### Acknowledgments
 - Thanks to all contributors who have invested their time in improving this application.
+## Acknowledgments
+- Thanks to all contributors who have invested their time in improving this application.
-- Special thanks to [Mentor/Advisor Name], whose guidance was invaluable in the development of this project.
+- Special thanks to [Usman Baig](https://github.com/GitUsmanBaig) and [Ibraheem](https://github.com/ibraheem15) for their invaluable guidance and contributions to the development of this project.